Scratches (video game): Alternate endings

 An early version of the game's ending saw Michael using a magic amulet to kill Robin and revive him as a fully functional human.
 The amulet would come with a puzzle, with Michael dying if the player could not solve the puzzle.
 Lead developer Agustin Cordes said the ending was "completely unfair in terms of design" and it was abandoned.

 In the Director's Cut edition of the game, a side quest called "The Last Visit" continues the story of the house after Michael flees.
 An unnamed reporter is sent to uncover the mysteries of Blackwood Manor before its scheduled demolition.
 The place has become a scene of ruin, full of looting, graffiti, and vandalism.
-The reporter ultimately discovers Robin, who chases him until a dying Milton appears back at the manor to seek forgiveness from Robin.
-Robin leaps onto Milton and attacks him, giving the reporter the opportunity to escape.
+The reporter ultimately discovers Robin, who chases him until a dying Christopher appears back at the manor to seek forgiveness from Robin.
+Robin leaps onto Christopher and attacks him, giving the reporter the opportunity to escape.
 Blackwood Manor is later demolished and the reporter notes that the mystery of a mask found inside the home remains unsolved.